 Interview with Australian Jane Gundogan author of Salep and Ginger

 I’m excited to share my interview with Jane Gundogan.
-She’s an author and in her own words, “also a part-time comedian (in her own mind), half-assed blogger and a totally committed vinophile”.
-Most importantly, she’s the person behind Salep and Ginger, a novel set in Turkey (see my review here).
-When not attempting to write the follow-up she tells me she can usually be found either watching a Turkish dizi or relaxing on her terrace alongside her very own Turk watching the sun go down with a slightly chilled, full-bodied glass (or bottle) of Cab Sav.
+Jane Gundogan is an author and in her own words, “also a part-time comedian (in her own mind), half-assed blogger and a totally committed vinophile”.
+Most importantly, she’s the person behind Salep and Ginger, a novel set in Turkey (see my review here) and the only guidebook to Mersin written in English.
+When not attempting to write the follow-up Jane Gundogan tells me she can usually be found either watching a Turkish dizi or relaxing on her terrace alongside her very own Turk watching the sun go down with a slightly chilled, full-bodied glass (or bottle) of Cab Sav.
 Apparently the wine also helps her morph into a Madonna-esque power ballad diva although this has never been officially verified.
 Maybe that’s for the best.
 For now, let’s see what she had to say.

 Why did you first come to Turkey?